Disclaimer: This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 I still have to adjust the gathers, and this takes time.
 You’ll want to make sure they are distributed evenly all the way around.

 I always mark the side and center points to help me with this.
-You don’t want the fabric to be bulky on one side or area.
+They also have more markings on the pattern you’ll want to use.

 Once I pin the layers in place, then I bast them.
 After that, I run a permanent stitch and serge the ends.